lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 - each version is immutable
 - it is introspectable
 - it is designed - and so who gets to design it ? architecture vs detailed code versus town planning vs policy and laws and politics and ethics

 - corporate and capital stricter is not the only forces in play - but who gets the money inimportant

-- democracy implies a fair sharing of wealth - which is why most companies are not democracies but why when the first ones succeed all others will follow suit except in presence of force
+- democracy implies a fair sharing of wealth - which is why most companies are not democracies.  but if tou had chnace ti join a company that shared its wealth equally to all emlloyees (a partneership) and one that didnnot - which would younjoin.?
+When we normalise democracy in compnaies it will be a snowball effect.

 implications